LOOSE-LIPS/loose-lips-2.0/src/routes/blog/jesse-kuye-roast-wncltk004/index.md

   - imported/jesse-kuye-roast-wncltk004/image746.jpeg
 description: >-
-  Part of series called Library Tool Kit, which consists of two minute tracks filling up two sides of a 10&quot; record, this grimey ode to the ravers massive is a perfect start to a collection of raw and authentic material from none other than one of our favourite producer: J. Tijn.
-From Jesse Kuye&#39;s You [...]Read More...
+  Part of series called Library Tool Kit, which consists of two minute tracks filling up two sides of a 10" record, this grimey ode to the ravers massive is a perfect start to a collection of raw and authentic material from none other than one of our favourite producer: J. Tijn.
+From Jesse Kuye's You [...]Read More...
 published: true
 tags: premiere
 featured: false